I was introduced to Israel Gat at Cutter Consortium by Alistair Cockburn, in the course of my survey about how Agile adoption is going worldwide.

 Kenji: Do you see any economic/cultural/historical/educational reason that promotes Agile adoption in the U.S.?
 What do you think is preventing us (Japan) from adopting Agile ?

 Gat: In the time of Pearl Harbor, Japanese navy was supperior in managing multiple airplane carriers (ships) and launching hundreds of different kind of planes (bombers, dive, torpedo, fighters, etc.) in a synchronize and coordinated manner.
 In the year 1941 Japan only had this ability, well ahead of any other navy.
 There is something in Japan well ahead of its time then.
 Same thing can be found in Toyota, Honda, in the 70’s – the cars were clearly superior.
 What was is then?
 Why is not happening today?
+Why do people need to check this page in order to make a decision on what car to buy?
 If we found the answer(s) we would have a clue as to what the answer might be.

 Kenji: Ikurjiro Nonaka, the grandfather of Scrum(co-author of “The New New Product Development Game”) once wrote a book about the US Marine Corps, and he said that they learned a lot from Japan navy.
 Interesting (The US Marine Corps book is published only in Japanese, but here’s a short interview article of him which gives us great insights.)